WikiJourney/wikijourney_website/README.md

 Code for Wiki Journey's website, an Android application made for tourism.
 If you're interested in making visiting a city easier, you can contribute to our project by improving our website or our application !

-Note : please make your push requests on the "Dev" branch.
+Note : please make your pull requests on the "Dev" branch.

 Links :